251027-Java/fantasy/backend/README.md

 ## Building

-Generate a jar located in the `target` directory:
+Generate a jar located in the `target/` directory:

 ```sh
 just build